 I like the metaphor of the tube map, because it can help explain the nature of the acupuncture channels and energy system of the body.

 People often say that ‘Qi flows around the body through pathways called meridians’, but this can be somewhat misleading.
 Since most people are only aware of the large meridians you may see on acupuncture charts and models, they think this means that Qi only flows along these pathways.
-Actually, the meridian system is much more complex than most people think (I’ll write an article on the anatomy of the energy system another time), and Qi flows throughout (and beyond) the entire body, moving in all directions.
+Actually, the meridian system is much more complex than most people think, and Qi flows throughout (and beyond) the entire body, moving in all directions.
 There are places where more qi flows in the same direction, and these form the ‘primary meridians’ that you’ll see on models and charts.

 Imagine all the people waking around London, all walking in different directions on their journey to work or home or wherever.
 In some places, like on large roads, train lines and the Underground, lots of people are travelling in one direction at a time.
 This is the same as the movement of energy, and is also how the circulatory and nervous systems are organised, with tiny capillaries and nerves supplying each cell but collecting into much larger blood vessels or nerves in central areas of the body.

 The Underground is also a bit like the acupuncture channels, in that it is under the surface, with stations which give access to the tube network below.
 This is similar to how the acupuncture points are places where the energy system can be accessed most easily.
-The acupuncture points are usually found at joints, junctions and seams in the muscles (see this article on the acupuncture points to find out why).
+The acupuncture points are usually found at joints, junctions and seams in the muscles where the Qi slows, collects or is transformed in some way.
 By inserting an acupuncture needle into these points, it is possible to manipulate the flow of energy in the channel (meridian), and therefore rebalance the energy system.
 Since the energy system is the link between mind and body, changing the state of the energy system via these points can influence both the body and the mind.

 The Underground system must be constantly moving people from place to place in order to avoid congestion and delays.
 If a station is closed, this creates congestion in the area.
 If an entire tube line is closed, there’s havoc across the capital.
 So it is with the energy system.
 When energy can’t move freely through a channel (whether because of tight muscles, injury or some more complex internal condition), the stagnation that ensues causes pain.
 If entire channels are affected, or joints such as the shoulder are closed or blocked up, all sorts of problems can arise, not just causing pain but affecting the organs themselves.
 Good posture and correct alignment and stretching are encouraged in qigong because this will keep the joints and channels open and the Qi flowing freely.